Introduction to Multi-Armed Bandits: Forward look: bandits with initial information

 \end{itemize} \end{exercise}

-\begin{exercise}[pure-exploration bandits] Recall that in ``pure-exploration bandits", after $T$ rounds the algorithm outputs a prediction: a guess $y_T$ for the best arm.
+\begin{exercise}[pure exploration] Recall that in ``pure-exploration bandits", after $T$ rounds the algorithm outputs a prediction: a guess $y_T$ for the best arm.
 We focus on the instantaneous regret $\Delta(y_T)$ for the prediction.

 \begin{itemize} \item[(a)] Take any bandit algorithm with an instance-independent regret bound $E[R(T)]\leq f(T)$, and construct an algorithm for ``pure-exploration bandits" such that $\E[\Delta(y_T)]\leq f(T)/T$.